shngain/2022_doctor/README.md

-cureplus is a medical consultation doctor and diagnostic appointment android application.
+cureplus is an android application for medical consulting and diagnostic appointments.